Pullin' Me Back

 "Pullin' Me Back" is a song by American rapper Chingy, released as the first single from his third album Hoodstar.
-The song features actor/R&B singer Tyrese singing the chorus with production by Jermaine Dupri.
+The song features R&B singer Tyrese singing the chorus with production by Jermaine Dupri.
 The track employs a synthesized sample of SWV's 1998 single " Rain" (which itself sampled Jaco Pastorius's "Portrait of Tracy") The video was retired on 106 & Park after being on the countdown for 65 days.
-The song peaked at number nine on the Billboard Hot 100, making it his fourth and final top ten single.
-It peaked at number one on the R&B chart, where it was his first number-one single.
+"Pullin' Me Back" peaked at number one on both the Billboard Hot R&B/Hip-Hop Songs and Hot Rap Songs charts, giving Chingy his first and third number-one hits respectively.
+The song also peaked at number nine on the Hot 100, making it his fourth and final top ten single.

 The music video features America's Next Top Model cycle 3 runner-up Yaya DaCosta.

-Commercial performance
+Chart performance

-"Pullin' Me Back" debuted on the Billboard Hot 100 the week of July 1, 2006 at number 86.
-Three months later, it entered the top 10 by moving six spots from number 15 to its peak at number nine, the week of October 7, 2006.
-It stayed on the chart for twenty weeks.
+On the week of June 24, 2006, "Pullin' Me Back" debuted at number 23 on the Billboard Hot Rap Songs chart.
+The following week, it also debuted on the Hot 100 at number 86.
+It peaked at number one on the Hot Rap Songs chart the week of September 2, staying in that position for six consecutive weeks, and spent a total of 26 weeks on the chart.
+Two weeks later, the song reached number one on the Hot R&B/Hip-Hop Songs chart, staying on the chart for thirty weeks.
+On the Hot 100 the week of October 7, the track entered the top 10 by moving six spots from number 15 to its peak at number nine, staying on the chart for twenty weeks.
 This gave Chingy his fourth and final top ten single on that chart, as well as give Tyrese his second top ten hit.